waytohealth/way2health/site/content/press/wharton-researchers-think-a-specific-text-message-could-be-key-to-getting-more-people-vaccinated.md

   people vaccinated
 date: '2021-02-20'
 summary: >-
-  Furhter coverage on the Flu vaccination mega study in Forbes.
+  Further coverage on the Flu vaccination mega study in Forbes.
 Here's a quote from the article - The researchers are optimistic that that what they've learned about the flu will help with COVID.
 "Our results suggest a promising way to encourage COVID-19 vaccinations at scale—we can potentially help save